Dub Patton Campground

 Directions

 From I-55 take the Coldwater, Mississippi exit and proceed west on Scenic Route 304.
-Follow the signs to the camping area, which is located just north of the dam.
+Follow the signs to the camping area, located just north of the dam.

 Amenities